 Allina Health President and CEO Dr. Penny Wheeler

 Dr. Penny Wheeler is President and CEO of Allina Health, one of the nation’s leading health systems, made up of 12 hospitals, 90 clinics, more than 24,000 employees, and several related health care service companies including home health, hospice, transportation, medical equipment, and retail pharmacy.

 She leads the organization's quality and value agenda through alignment of clinical and operational leadership to optimally benefit those served by Allina Health.
 A board-certified obstetrician/gynecologist, Dr. Wheeler has treated patients at Women's Health Consultants in Minneapolis.
-Previously, she was president of Abbott Northwestern Hospital's medical staff, chair of the Allina Quality Committee, and served on the Allina Board of Directors and as chief clinical officer before assuming her role as chief clinical officer in 2007.
+Previously, she was president of Abbott Northwestern Hospital's medical staff, chair of the Allina Quality Committee, served on the Allina Board of Directors and as chief clinical officer before assuming her role as President and CEO in 2015.